 Developer Settings Method

-You can also set up webhooks which are global to your account.
+(Advanced) You can also set up webhooks which are global to your account.
 This is best if you’re manually editing contact records in ActiveCampaign (outside of an automation) and need these changes synced to WordPress.

 To set up a webhook navigate to Developer » Webhooks in your ActiveCampaign admin settings, and click Add to create a new webhook.